AmrishJhaveri/DevOps-Pipeline-Analyzer/README.md

 **Note:**	Please view this file in a web browser.
-Detailed Project report is present in a different file: [ProjectReport](https://github.com/AmrishJhaveri/DevOps-Pipeline-Analyzer/blob/master/Project%20Report.pdf "ProjectReport")

-# DevOps-Pipeline-Analyzer
+# Empirical-Analysis-of-DevOps-Pipeline

-DevOps-Pipeline-Analyzer collects large number of DevOps pipeline programs and obtains statistical data that describe the content and patterns in DevOps pipelines.
+The goal of this project is to empirically investigate a large number of devops pipeline programs and obtain statistical data that describe the content and patterns in devops pipelines.
+We searched and obtained Jenkinsfiles and other pipeline artifacts from open-source repositories, e.g. Github.
+The result of this investigation is summarized in the [Project Report](https://github.com/AmrishJhaveri/DevOps-Pipeline-Analyzer/blob/master/Project%20Report.pdf)

 ## Getting Started